• Home

 Cultural Significance

-Pretwa combines the simplicity of checkers with the elegance of circular geometry.
-Its graceful structure, rooted in Indian tradition, makes it both a cognitive challenge and a cultural treasure.
-Easy to learn but difficult to master, Pretwa remains one of India’s most intriguing contributions to the world of board games.
+Pretwa combines the logic of capture games with the elegance of circular design.
+Easy to understand but difficult to master, it remains one of India’s most distinctive traditional board games.

 Bharatiya Khel Program- An initiative by Indian Knowledge Systems (MoE)